 At Fusco, Brandenstein & Rada, P.C., we have represented thousands of civil servants throughout New York, including police officers, firefighters, teachers, sanitation workers, and MTA employees.
 Whether you are applying through NYCERS, NYSTRS, or the NYS & Local Retirement System, our experienced team fights for the disability pension you have earned through years of public service.

-Let us review your case and help you understand your next steps.
-Call 516-496-0400 or contact us online to schedule a consultation.
+Let our Woodbury disability pensions lawyer review your case and help you understand your next steps.
+Call 516-496-0400 or contact us online to speak with an attorney about your case and schedule a free consultation.

 Understanding NY State & NYC Disability Pensions